wso2/docs-choreo-dev/en/docs/references/performance-analysis.md

 #### Latency estimates for individual API invocations in the performance-critical path

-The performance analyzer tool displays the estimated latency for each API invocation in the performance-critical path as a banner next to the API invocation in the low-code diagram, as shown below.
+The OPerformance Analyzer tool displays the estimated latency for each API invocation in the performance-critical path as a banner next to the API invocation in the low-code diagram, as shown below.
 The Performance Analyzer tool derives these estimates based on the user count range that is indicated on the low-code editor, as a bar with the summarized overall performance estimates for each resource function.

 ![Latency estimates for API Invocations in the performce-critical path](../assets/img/references/performance-analysis/latency-estimates-api-invocation.png){.cInlineImage-threeQuarter}

 ### Analyze the performance of all execution paths

-By default, Performance Analyzer tool does not highlight the performance-critical path in the low-code diagram.
-Click on  **Reveal performance-critical path** on the top banner to highlight it in green.
-This opens a pane on the right side of the editor.
-In this pane, you can perform an in-depth performance analysis of the component.
+By default, the Performance Analyzer tool does not highlight the performance-critical path in the low-code diagram.
+Click **Reveal performance-critical path** on the top banner to highlight it in green.
+A opens a pane opens on the right side of the editor.
+You can perform an in-depth performance analysis of the component in this pane.

 ![In-depth performance analysis](../assets/img/references/performance-analysis/in-depth-analysis.png){.cInlineImage-full}

 #### Execution paths

 You can view all execution paths in the component in a tabular format listed on top of the **Performance Forecast** pane.
-The table shows the entries in descending order of the time it takes to process a single request in each path.
+The table shows the entries in descending order based on the time it takes to process a single request in each path.

 ![Execution paths](../assets/img/references/performance-analysis/execution-paths.png){.cInlineImage-half}